-You will meet your First Year Mentor when you settle into your Residence Hall on the CofI campus.
-While you’re on the McCall Wilderness Experience, you’ll get to know your FYM even better and make new friends through discussions and group activities at a camp on beautiful Payette Lake.
+You will meet your First Year Resident Assistant when you settle into your Residence Hall on the CofI campus.
+While you’re on the McCall Wilderness Experience, you’ll get to know your FYRA even better and make new friends through discussions and group activities at a camp on beautiful Payette Lake.
 Professors and staff come along to enjoy the fun and referee the bonding activities.

 Who is your support team?